huukhanh/MicrosoftRewardsAutomaton/README.md

 # MicrosoftRewards
-For Research Purposes Only (of course): Automate collection of [Microsoft Bing Rewards](https://rewards.microsoft.com/) points
+For Research Purposes Only (of course).

+Automate collection of [Microsoft Bing Rewards](https://rewards.microsoft.com/) points
 - Searches Bing in PC, MS Edge and Mobile
 - Completes daily quizzes / offers
+- Auto-updates web drivers to ensure Microsoft registers queries and provides points
+  - Retries 3 times if points not registered

 ## Install
 - Requires python 3.7+ (Tested with python 3.10.x)